prajwl-dh/prajwl-dh/README.md

 - Facebook - [Prajwal Dhungana](https://www.facebook.com/profile.php?id=100086397636416)
 - Linkedin - [Prajwal Dhungana](https://www.linkedin.com/in/prajwal-dhungana-214248130/)

+## 🤷 About
+🚀 As a passionate Frontend Developer with 5+ years in the tech industry, I specialize in crafting responsive, user-centric interfaces with JavaScript, TypeScript, ReactJS, and Angular.
+My love for UI/UX design shines through in my work with Figma and Adobe Creative Suite, complemented by a solid foundation in backend technologies like Node.js and cloud services.
+I'm a fervent advocate for open source, best practices, and continuous learning, always on the lookout to collaborate on projects that push the boundaries of digital innovation.
+Let's create something amazing together!

 <!---
 prajwl-dh/prajwl-dh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.